Mixed Board Basis 20 nights from £2,829 per person

 (Four breakfasts, three lunches and three dinners included)

 Spend a free day in Cusco to relax and explore.
-For any guests still seeking some active pursuits, you can try whitewater rafting, horseback riding and mountain biking.
-If you’d rather unwind, head to some of the museums and colonial buildings to soak up the culture and discover more about your surroundings.
+Unwind with a local massage after your long trek, or if you’re still full of energy and seeking some active pursuits, you can try the extreme sports: white water rafting, horseback riding and mountain biking.
+If you’d rather something less active, head to some of the museums (Inka museum) and colonial buildings to soak up the culture and discover more about your surroundings.

 Fly to Puerto Maldonado which is found in the depths of the Amazon jungle.
 Travel from here by motorised canoe to the lodge in the Tambopata Rainforest Area, which holds the world record for most bird sightings in one area.
 You’ll have time to explore the jungle with local guides where you can learn about the diverse flora and fauna found in this world-renowned part of South America.